Have these things ready to go every night before you go to bed to ensure you are ready for the next day

 I’ve written about my secret to calmer mornings before.
 But I thought I would include it in this Small Habits, Big Difference series because it’s a habit that actually has immediate consequences.
 If you prepare things the night before, your morning is more likely to go smoothly.
 You might still have a few hiccups here and there, but I guarantee that if you don’t prepare the night before, your morning will basically stink.

 My last post about this mainly focused on the kids’ night before preparation, but your night before preparation is just as important!
-The following list has a little of kids and parents, and if you do all of it before bed, it really should only take a half hour or so at most.
+The following list has a little of both kids and parents, and if you do all of it before bed, it really should only take a half hour or so at most.
 The important thing to remember is that it is a calm half hour, instead of a stressful half hour that results in a missed bus and a yelling mom.

 7 Things You Should Prepare the Night Before